bosborne/nyackcommunitygarden/_posts/2015-02-30-good-sources-for-seeds-and-plants.md

 [http://www.seedlibrary.org](http://www.seedlibrary.org/)

 From our own valley, a source for heirloom and open-pollinated garden seeds that should do well in our garden.
+They also have a very good [blog](http://www.seedlibrary.org/blog/).